saqibahmed13/TrekBag/README.md

 **TrekBag** is a lightweight packing list app built with **React** that helps you organize items for your next trip.
 You can add, sort, complete, and manage your packing list with ease.
 Data is stored locally in the browser using **Zustand** with `localStorage` support, so your list stays intact even after refreshing or closing the tab.

+You can access the live version of the app here: [TrekBag Live](https://trekbagg.netlify.app/)
 ---

 ## ✨ Features